Hanb12-JO/robosys2024_assignment2/README.md

 The output will be the same as the demonstration at the top of the page.
 ## Node
 #### 1. WifiSpeedPublisher
-The `WifiSpeedPublisher` is a ROS2 node that measures internet download and upload speeds using the `Speedtest` library and publishes results on the `wifispeed` topic in Mbps.
+The `WifiSpeedPublisher` is a ROS2 node that measures internet download and upload speeds using the `speedtest` library and publishes results on the `wifispeed` topic in Mbps.
 It tests internet speed regularly and sends the data to the topic.
 #### 2. WifiSpeedSubscriber
 The `WifiSpeedSubscriber` node subscribes to the `wifispeed` topic, where it receives internet download and upload speed data published by the `WifiSpeedPublisher` node.
 Upon receiving the data, it logs the results, including both download and upload speeds.
 ```bash